Nazpe/Nazpe.github.io/_posts/15-09-2025-movie-recommender-system.md

 Ratings_df = spark.read.csv("ml-latest-small/ratings.csv",header=True)
 ```

+To understand the distribution of our data, here are some small samples of the Ratings_df and the Movies_df.

 ![Extraction Pipeline](https://github.com/user-attachments/assets/c8205bff-e2e2-48ec-aafe-87b1efaebfe2){: .mx-auto.d-block :}

-To understand the distribution of our data, here are some small samples.

 ### Training and Testing Split